Jettcodey/unity-peak-project-patcher/README.md

 The tool window can be opened via `Tools > Unity Project Patcher > Open Window` then simply click on `Run Patcher` at the Top of the window to begin patching the project.

-Estimated patch durations:
+Estimated patch duration:

 - Fresh patch: **45 minutes to 1 hour**
-  > Up to 10 hours if you didnt delete the necessary files mentioned [here](#getting-started)
+  > Up to 10 hours if you didn't delete the necessary files mentioned [here](#getting-started)
 - Already patched: Unknown (Not Tested)

 These can vary wildly depending on system speed and project size.